 Students on programmes of 12 months or less

-- If you commenced your studies in 2020 or 2021 and are currently studying remotely because of Covid-19 but have a current visa for studies and have previously entered the UK for some of your current studies, then you need to enter the UK before the end date of your programme of studies.
+- If you commenced your studies in 2020 or 2021 and are currently studying remotely because of COVID-19, but have a current visa for studies and previously entered the UK, then you need to enter the UK before the end date of your current Student /Tier 4 visa

-Students on programmes of more than 12 months (Excluding 1 year Masters)
+Students on programmes of more than 12 months (including 1 year Master's)

 Important to know: